Login

 Coatings and Finishes

-• Black Oxide – Black coating giving rod an aged, matte appearance
+• Black Oxide – Black matte appearance

 Buying Threaded Rod

-• Purchase longer lengths and cut them down as needed for cheaper costs per foot.
+• Purchase longer lengths and cut them down as needed

 Working with Threaded Rod

-• Cut rods with a hacksaw using a miter box guide for straight cuts.
+• Cut rods with a hacksaw using a miter box guide for straight cuts

-• Deburr cut ends with a file so threads fit smoothly into nuts.
+• Deburr cut ends with a file

-• Tighten nuts firmly but not excessively to avoid damaging threads.
+• Tighten nuts firmly but not excessively

-• Add washers where rod contacts wood or other materials to prevent digging in.
+• Add washers to prevent digging in

 Frequently Asked Questions